 The stables, cottages and pub were built in the 1830s and ran alongside Foot Guard Barracks constructed in 1758.
 The pub was used for gambling and a soldier found to be cheating was beaten and died of his injuries.
 His ghost haunts the pub and is said to be particularly active in September!

-around Wilton Crescent to the right.
-At the centre go right along
+then around Wilton Crescent to the right.
+At the centre go right

 St Paul's Church was built in 1840-3 by Thomas Cundy the younger.